anowii/GLinter/README.md

 ### Good to know
 - All core classes and functions is found in the **Core** Folder
-- Gitleaks will produce a Report file in json format in the **Reports** folder
+- Gitleaks will produce a report file in json format in the **Reports** folder
+- The unit_test.py is not a valuble unittest

 ## Best Practices
 - The repository contains a readme.md file